Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

 The behaviour of the curves has nothing to do with the swiss mountains; it just come from the fact that we used a scheduler to vary the lerning rate of our AdamW optimizer.
-But its internal clock was not well set so we find the strange behaviour.
+But its initialization was not well set and it initialized repeatidly instead of only once, so we find the strange behaviour.
 But it is fixed in the last use of the classifier.
 The important point is that it learns well and fast !
 Here is the roc_auc for each class:

 <figure>